 What do the scientists think their results mean?

-This research suggests that drinking about 1 to 6 cups of coffee per day is associated with lower mortality caused by ‘all causes’ and cancer.
+This research suggests that drinking about 1 to 6 cups of coffee daily is associated with lower mortality caused by ‘all causes’ and cancer.

 This is an inverse association.
 That is, the more coffee you drink the less likely you are to die from ‘all causes’ or cancer.
 The research is consistent with similar research done elsewhere.